 How To Start A Motorcycle In Below Freezing Temperatures

 So how do you start a motorcycle in below freezing temperatures?
-If you must start your motorcycle in below freezing temperatures, make sure the battery is charged and the choke is on.
-Use an electric heater and place it next to the engine.
-After a few minutes, the engine will then be able to start much easier since the oil inside is warmed.
+To start a motorcycle in below freezing temperatures, ensure the battery is charged and the engine itself is warmed up.
+To do this, you may use something like an electric space heater and place it by the engine to let the hot air blow on the engine.
+After a few minutes, the engine should have a much easier time starting.

 How To Start Your Motorcycle In Freezing Temperatures

-Whatever the reason is you need to get your motorcycle started in freezing temperatures, you may run into the frustrating situation of not being able to get it started at all.
+Whatever the reason is that requires getting your motorcycle started in freezing temperatures, you may run into the frustrating situation of not being able to get it started at all.
 Freezing temperatures aren’t just hard on humans and animals alike, similar temperatures are hard on machines, too.

 The first thing you should check is the life of the battery.
 If you have a dead battery, your motorcycle will not start no matter what temperature it is outside.
 Use a multimeter to detect the voltage from the battery.
 In order to start a motorcycle, you need at least 12.2 volts, or a 50% charge on the battery.
-You can see my article by clicking here to learn more about the life of a motorcycle battery.
+Click here to learn more about how the life of a battery works on a motorcycle.

 If you’ve noticed that battery is low on juice, you may need to let it charge for at least a few hours until it’s in a condition to start up the motorcycle.
 Freezing temperatures are especially harsh on motorcycle batteries and can drain them quickly.

 The second thing you should focus on when trying to start your motorcycle in freezing temperatures is turning on the choke.
 This may seem like a no-brainer, but a lot of people actually forget about this.
-During winter storage, people completely turn the choke off to prevent gas leaks which often leads them to forget that they did so when they go to start the bike.
+During winter storage, people completely turn the choke off to prevent gas leaks which often leads them to forget that they did so when they go to start their motorcycle.

-The engine will be sluggish when it has been exposed to freezing temperatures for a long period of time, just like use humans would react to cold temperatures.
-Use a source of heat, such as an electric heater, to heat up the engine manually.
+The engine will be sluggish when it has been exposed to freezing temperatures for a long period of time.
+Use a source of heat, such as an electric space heater, to heat up the engine manually.
 This will warm up the metal and aluminum on the engine as well as the oil and other fluids inside which will make the process of starting it much easier.

 Though your motorcycle may look fine on the outside during freezing temperatures, there’s actually a lot more going on inside of it that we can’t see or don’t notice.